 Jousting is potentially deadlier than any of the above, and was responsible for the deaths of many, many nobles and the occasional unlucky king.

 Fencing, of all things, used to be this.
 It was originally developed by Highwaymen, who used all kinds of brutal tactics like eye gorging or Crotch grabbing.
 It was so brutal that seeking lessons was a sign you were a criminal and complimenting a person on their fencing skills was tantamount to calling them a dirty, dishonorable crook.

-In ancient China Dragon boats are a lot more brutal than today.
+In ancient China Dragon boats were a lot more brutal than they are today.
 The opposing boats would fight each other in the race, and when some fell of the boat, no one would try to save them, if they drowned then they are considered as sacrificed to the Dragon Deity.